 - As shippers seek to avoid the congestion and delays of overland truck movements waterborne trade between Mexico and Florida's Gulf ports is increasing.

-- Florida trade with the countries of the Dominican Republic-Central America Free Trade Agreement (DR-CAFTA) reached $22 billion in 2011, an increase of 25% since it was implemented by the U.S. in 2005.
+- Florida trade with the six countries of the Dominican Republic-Central America Free Trade Agreement (DR-CAFTA) reached $25 billion in 2013, an increase of 48.5% since it was implemented by the U.S. in 2005.

 - Florida can expect to see exports to Panama increase by roughly $125 million per year due to the implementation of the U.S.-Panama Trade Promotion Agreement.

-- Over the next two years we will be able to expand our existing relationships and forge new ones with the opening of the Panama Canal's larger locks.
+- Over the next few years we will be able to expand our existing relationships and forge new ones with the opening of the Panama Canal's larger locks.

 - The opening will provide expanded commodity flows from Southeast Asia, offering new global opportunities through Florida's sea and air gateways.